phil-opp/blog_os/blog/content/edition-2/posts/01-freestanding-rust-binary/index.md

 [rt::lang_start]: https://github.com/rust-lang/rust/blob/bb4d1491466d8239a7a5fd68bd605e3276e97afb/src/libstd/rt.rs#L32-L73

-Our freestanding executable does not have access to the Rust runtime and `crt0`, so we need to define our own entry point.
-Implementing the `start` language item wouldn't help, since it would still require `crt0`.
-Instead, we need to overwrite the `crt0` entry point directly.
+Our freestanding executable does not have access to the Rust runtime and `crt0`, so we need to define our own entry point and cannot just define a `main` function.

 ### Overwriting the Entry Point
 To tell the Rust compiler that we don't want to use the normal entry point chain, we add the `#![no_main]` attribute.